 Several recent systems have demonstrated LLM-assisted generation of simulation inputs in adjacent domains.
 LLM-MD~\cite{llmmd} and related tools~\cite{buehler2023} generate LAMMPS and GROMACS molecular dynamics input files from natural language, reporting first-attempt success rates of 60--80\% on standard benchmarks.
 MatAgent~\cite{matagent} and AtomAgents~\cite{atomagents} implement multi-agent workflows for DFT calculation setup and materials property prediction.
 These systems share a common limitation: they generate a candidate input and return control to the user without closing the execution-diagnosis-correction loop.

 AutoMOOSE differs in three respects.
-First, it closes the full loop from intent to quantitative result without user intervention, including autonomous error recovery (Section~\ref{sec:failure_recovery}) and structured provenance capture.
+First, beyond the initial prompt it carries a task through the full loop from intent to quantitative result without further user intervention in the demonstrated benchmark cases, including physics-grounded falsification of completed runs (Section~\ref{sec:skeptic}), a component-validated recovery module for divergence-class failures (Section~\ref{sec:failure_recovery}), and structured provenance capture.
 Second, it targets continuum phase-field simulation --- a domain that has received substantially less automation attention despite its practical importance for microstructure prediction at the mesoscale.
 Third, it exposes all capabilities through the Model Context Protocol (Section~\ref{sec:mcp}), enabling composability with external agentic systems including Bayesian optimisation loops and high-throughput screening pipelines.
 The closest prior work in the MOOSE ecosystem is a documentation chatbot~\cite{moosetalk} that answers questions about MOOSE syntax but does not execute simulations or close the analysis loop.